Content

 Workflow Clarity | The Server Action code itself is a clearly sequenced workflow with numbered steps (1.
 Auth, 2.
 Lookup customer, 3.
 Lookup subscriptions, 4.
 Mint session, 5.
 Return URL), each with inline comments explaining the rationale.
 The 'Verify the integration' section provides explicit validation checkpoints with expected outcomes for success and failure cases. | 3 / 3 |

 Progressive Disclosure | The skill references related skills (subscription-cancel, subscription-update, subscription-sync) and external docs, which is good.
 However, the content is monolithic — the comparison table, security model, common pitfalls, and verification steps could benefit from being separated or more tightly organized.
-With no bundle files, all content is inline, making it a long single document. | 2 / 3 |
+For a skill with no bundle files, the inline content is quite long (~200 lines) and some sections (like the detailed pitfalls list) could be in a supplementary file. | 2 / 3 |

 Total | 10 / 12 Passed |